-a) Beekeepers endeavour to ensure their hives have adequate stores and provide appropriate supplementary feed as required, to maintain bee health and vigour.
+a) Beekeepers endeavour to ensure their hives have adequate food stores and provide appropriate supplementary feed as required, to maintain colony survival.

-- Hives are sited with adequate floral resources taking into account requirements for access to water - Hives have adequate stores to sustain the colony this may include honey and pollen or sugar used for winter feed. - Bees are foraging purposefully during suitable weather conditions
+- Hives are sited taking into account requirements for access to water and floral resources. - Hives have adequate stores to sustain the colony this may include honey, pollen and supplementary feed. - Bees are foraging purposefully during suitable weather conditions where nectar and pollen sources are available to them.